Assassins (musical): Productions

 Assassins opened Off-Broadway at Playwrights Horizons on December 18, 1990, and closed on February 16, 1991, after 73 performances.
 Directed by Jerry Zaks the cast included Victor Garber, Terrence Mann, Patrick Cassidy, Debra Monk, Greg Germann, and Annie Golden.
 According to the Los Angeles Times, "The show has been sold out since previews began, reflecting the strong appeal of Sondheim's work among the theater crowd."
 Frank Rich in his review for The New York Times wrote that "Assassins will have to fire with sharper aim and fewer blanks if it is to shoot to kill."

 On October 29, 1992, Assassins opened in London at the Donmar Warehouse with direction by Sam Mendes and a cast that included Henry Goodman as Charles Guiteau and Louise Gold as Sara Jane Moore.
 The show ran for 76 performances, closing on January 9, 1993.

-The first US regional production was mounted by Signature Theatre in Arlington, Virginia in August 1992.
+The first US regional production was mounted at Theatre Three in Dallas, July 15, 1992.
+The second was mounted by Signature Theatre in Arlington, Virginia in August 1992.
 The San Jose Civic Light Opera in San Jose, California, presented a production in 1993, which featured the world premiere of the 13-piece orchestration by Michael Starobin.
+The Los Angeles premiere opened in 1994 at the Los Angeles Theatre Center and included Patrick Cassidy (the original Balladeer) playing Booth, and Alan Safier as Guiteau.

 The first Australian production opened in February 1995, presented by the Melbourne Theatre Company at the Fairfax Studio.
 Directed by Roger Hodgman, the cast featured John O'May, John McTernan and Bruce Myles.